Final Inspection in the Clothing Industry: Importance and Key Steps

 Once the 100% inspection has been completed, another internal inspection takes place.
 If the consignment passes this second inspection, the goods can be offered for final inspection by the manufacturer.

-Final Inspection Check List:
+Final Inspection Checklist:

 S/L Section Criteria